 - Della Bowls: The BEST allergy-friendly find in all my travels.
 I'm obsessed with this place.
 The owners let absolutely ZERO dairy or gluten on board the food truck, you can get creative and make your own bowl, and they are permanently housed in the fun + hip Wynwood Yard.
 It doesn't get much better than that.

-- Plant Food + Wine: New favorite restaurant alert!
+- Plant Food + Wine (sadly this is currently closed): New favorite restaurant alert!
 Everything here is 100% raw, vegan, and organic.
 There is absolutely no gluten or dairy in the kitchen and they are over the top nice about other food allergies (like corn).
 They even have a no-whey so amazing cheese platter.
 Get ready to have your taste buds WOW-ed.
 This restaurant is also boyfriend parent approved, meaning everyone in your family is sure to love this meal no matter what their dietary preferences are.

 - Glaser Organic Farms @ the Coconut Grove Farmers Market: This stop is totally worth the trip off the beach – do note they are only open Saturdays from 10AM to 7PM.
 Not only do they have a fully raw, organic, vegan sushi//wrap station, but all of their products come from the farm with them!
 This includes: their fab salad dressings, hummus, nut pates, nut and seed butter, spices, juices, snacks, produce, and a whole food lunch station.
 I ordered a nori wrap at the sushi station (pic can be found on Instagram) and have been craving another one ever since!